Dyson Micro 1.5KG vs V8

 Dyson adapted the horizontal dustbin configuration with the Micro, which maximizes airflow since it’s in a straight line.

-The Dyson V8 utilizes the horizontal alignment found in older variants.
+The Dyson V8 employs the horizontal alignment characteristic of older variants.

-One advantage for the V8 is that there’s no need to detach the tube to empty it, whereas you’ll need to detach the Micro’s wand.
+One advantage of the V8 is that there’s no need to detach the tube to empty it, whereas you’ll need to detach the Micro’s wand.

 4. Attachments